 A wise man once said, “If you can’t afford insurance, you can’t afford to travel!”

 I thought I had insurance at the time.
-However, upon returning home, I found out out theyou’re policy I thought lasted for a year only lasted for 30 days!
+However, upon returning home, I found out the policy I thought lasted for a year only lasted for 30 days!

-Insurance is an essential when you’re travelling.
+Insurance is essential when you’re travelling.
 You never know when you may run into trouble.
-I personally use World Nomads when I travel.
+I use SafetyWing when I travel.
 They cater specifically for backpackers and have great rates!

 Lonely Planet Travel Guide